LaunchDarkly vocabulary

 Release pipeline

-A release pipeline tracks the progression of a feature flag across a series of phases, where each phase consists of one or more environments.
+lets you move flags through a series of phases, rolling out flags to selected environments and audiences following automated steps.
 You can use release pipelines to view the status of ongoing releases across all flags within a project, enforcing a standardized process and ensuring they are following best practices.

 To learn more, read Release pipelines.